-Review material from the day’s lesson – worksheets, books or games – generally takes approximately 10 – 15 minutes to complete.
-These materials are carefully selected to reinforce content that has been taught at the clinic so that your child will be able to complete the homework with confidence, either independently or with minimal help.
+Review material from the day’s lesson, (worksheets, books or games) generally takes approximately 10 to 15 minutes to complete.
+These materials are carefully selected to reinforce content that has been taught at The Reading Clinic so that your child will be able to complete the homework with confidence, either independently or with minimal help.
 This is a good time for parents to achieve an understanding of what their child is learning and provide lots of praise!

 We are, however, aware that schoolwork places an additional demand on a child’s time and energy at the end of the day and we don’t want to overload our students.
 Parents are encouraged to discuss any concerns they have with the homework that is sent home.